Julius Petersen (literary scholar): Berlin

-In 1923 Petersen became was co-director of the university Theatre Studies Institute, founded that year at his instigation.
-He alternated directorial duties with Max Herrmann till 1933.
-In April 1933 Herrmann was forced into retirement.
+In 1923, Petersen became was co-director of the university Theatre Studies Institute, founded that year at his instigation.
+He alternated directorial duties with Max Herrmann until 1933.
+In April 1933, Herrmann was forced into retirement.
 Petersen became sole director of the section, while Herrmann was later deported with his wife to the Theresienstadt Concentration Camp, where he died in November 1942.
 Max Herrmann was Jewish.

 During his professorship at Berlin of more than twenty years' duration, Julius Petersen undertook several major overseas lecture tours, at least some of which were undertaken in his capacity as president, between 1926 and 1938, of the Goethe Society.
 These included visits to Portugal in 1927, the United States and Mexico in 1933, and to England and Estonia in 1935.

 A particularly important project in which Petersen engaged involved sorting, archiving and "academic evaluation" of the extensive literary estate of Theodor Fontane.
 In this way he made a lasting contribution to Fontane philology.
 Many of the students who emerged from his Fontane and "Baroque" seminars subsequently became notable literary scholars in their own right.
 These included Richard Alewyn, Charlotte Jolles, Wolfgang Kayser, Fritz Martini and Erich Trunz.
 His advocacy of compromise in the so-called philological "methodology dispute" of the 1920a may not have been conceptually innovative, but through the various assignments he undertook and the various editions he oversaw of the works of icons of German literature such as Lessing, Goethe, Jean Paul and Schiller, Petersen did become the most prominent and perhaps influential of the nation's "new Germanisticists".